 “I congratulate the Baha’i Community of Singapore for organising this inaugural observance.
 I hope it will become an annual event.
 This is an auspicious year to hold this observance because it is the 50th anniversary of the end of the Second World War and the founding of the United Nations.
 What is the purpose of this observance?
 It is to promote understanding and amity among the different religions and their followers.
 This is a worthy goal.
 It is a goal which the world needs because, in some parts of the world, we still see the existence of religious intolerance, religious hatred, and religious conflict.”

-Professor Tommy Thong-Bee Koh

-Singapore’s Ambassador-At-Large (Keynote Address delivered at the Inaugural Observance of World Religion Day in Singapore 1995)
+Professor Tommy Thong-Bee Koh, Singapore’s Ambassador-At-Large (Keynote Address delivered at the Inaugural Observance of World Religion Day in Singapore 1995)

 “I assure you of my prayers for all who will take part in World Religion Day that you may be one heartfull of love in the Heart of God.”